-&lt;sup>21Since reports of supply-side constraints are often more salient and newsworthy, while their resolution receives little attention, this asymmetry can contribute to the persistence of elevated inflation expectations.
-Supporting this notion, Ascari et al. (2023) finds that increases in inflation expectations have a stronger
+25Since reports of supply-side constraints are often more salient and newsworthy, while their resolution receives little attention, this asymmetry can contribute to the persistence of elevated inflation expectations.
+Supporting this notion, Ascari et al. (2023) finds that increases in inflation expectations have a stronger impact than shocks that lower them, and Blanco et al. (2022) finds that inflation surges elevate long-term inflation expectations, which remain persistent throughout the disinflation process.

-Besides diagnostic expectations, rational inattention (Sims, 2003) and sparsity (Gabaix, 2014) can also lead to generalized inflation expectations.
-Due to cognitive limitations, individuals face a trade-off between the benefits of acquiring additional information and the costs (time, effort, or cognitive resources) of processing it.
-Individuals thus tend to focus on the most relevant information while ignoring less critical details.
-In the context of inflation, individuals thus typically base their expectations on easily observable price signals (D'Acunto and Weber, 2024), such as rising prices of frequently purchased goods or news about increases in headline inflation, while selectively ignoring complex or technical information, such as disaggregated inflation data.
-If these easily observable signals indicate higher inflation, individuals may generalize this perception to the broader economy.
-If a supply shock elevates generalized inflation expectations, it is likely perceived as widespread-a common cost shock affecting many firms.
+creases in headline inflation, while selectively ignoring complex or technical information, such as disaggregated inflation data.26 If these easily observable signals indicate higher inflation, individuals may generalize this perception to the broader economy.
+If a supply shock elevates generalized inflation expectations, it is likely perceived as widespread-a common cost shock affecting many firms.27